dev-xo/remix-saas/docs/03-subscriptions.md

 Yes, you can customize Subscriptions in Remix SaaS by editing the following files:

 - `/modules/stripe/plans`: Define your Subscription Plans.

+> [!NOTE]
+> Any changes made to the Subscription Plans will require you to migrate/seed your database in order to update the plans.
+That also includes "Deleting Stripe Test Data" and "Re-Seeding the Database".

 ## Can we use another Payment Provider instead of Stripe?